This blushing ruffle granny square blanket is so feminine and pretty. The basic granny square is front and center with this lovely crochet pattern.

 Continue with the Dusty Grey yarn

 SL ST into the CH 1 SP.
 CH 4 (Counts as DC, CH 1).
 DC in the same SP.
 [Move to the next CH SP, work (DC, CH 1, DC)] Repeat around between the [ ].
 Join with a SL ST into the top CH of the initial CH 3.
+Note, this might seem like it will not lay very flat at this point.
+The next round seems to straighten things out nicely.

 Continue with the Dusty Grey yarn